 - As this is an NPN transistor, here current flows from collector to emitter in opposite to PNP transistors where current flows from emitter to collector terminal.

-- This device controls the input current, the reasons it’s known as a current-controlled device, and is different than FETs (field effect transistor) that are voltage-controlled devices.
+- This device controls the input current, the reason it’s known as a current-controlled device and is different than FETs (field effect transistor) that are voltage-controlled devices.

 - Though both holes and electrons play a vital role in the conductivity of the transistor, here in this NPN transistor electrons are majority carriers and holes are minority carriers, indicating major part of the conductivity inside the transistor is done by the movement of electrons which is far better than the movement of holes.